nodoherty/preside-ext-cookie-consent/README.md

 Extension to add functionality for displaying a cookie consent notification to site visitors.

 ## Installation
-Install the extension to your application via either of the methods detailed below (Git submodule / CommandBox)
+Install the extension to your application via either of the methods detailed below (Git submodule / CommandBox + ForgeBox)

 ### Git Submodule method
 From the root of your application, type the following command: